daq-tools/skeem/README.rst

         skeem infer-ddl --dialect=postgresql \
         https://github.com/daq-tools/skeem/raw/main/tests/testdata/basic.csv

-If you want to work with files on your filesystem, you will need to mount the working directory into the container when running it, like:
+If you want to work with files on your filesystem, you will need to either mount the working directory into the container using the ``--volume`` option, or use the ``--interactive`` option to consume STDIN, like:

 .. code-block:: sh

     docker run --rm --volume=$(pwd):/data ghcr.io/daq-tools/skeem-standard \
+        skeem infer-ddl --dialect=postgresql /data/basic.ndjson

+    docker run --rm --interactive ghcr.io/daq-tools/skeem-standard \
-        skeem infer-ddl --dialect=postgresql /data/basic.csv
+        skeem infer-ddl --dialect=postgresql --content-type=ndjson - < basic.ndjson

-In order to always run the latest development version, and to use a shortcut for that, this section outlining how to use an alias for ``skeem``, and a variable for storing the URL, may be useful to save a few keystrokes.
+In order to always run the latest ``nightly`` development version, and to use a shortcut for that, this section outlines how to use an alias for ``skeem``, and a variable for storing the input URL.
+It may be useful to save a few keystrokes on subsequent invocations.

 .. code-block:: sh

+    docker pull ghcr.io/daq-tools/skeem-standard:nightly
-    alias skeem="docker run --rm --pull=always ghcr.io/daq-tools/skeem-standard:nightly skeem"
+    alias skeem="docker run --rm --interactive ghcr.io/daq-tools/skeem-standard:nightly skeem" URL=https://github.com/daq-tools/skeem/raw/main/tests/testdata/basic.ndjson
-    URL=https://github.com/daq-tools/skeem/raw/main/tests/testdata/basic.ndjson

     skeem infer-ddl --dialect=postgresql $URL